SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Minnesota Street Project is a collection of around a dozen galleries in three old warehouse buildings.
 Most of the pieces are modern art from local artists looking to get their name and their work out to the public.

-The space opened in 2015 by two entrepreneurs and art lovers that wanted to open an affordable space for local artists.
-This fun space also offers special events and an on-site restaurant.
+The space opened in 2015 by two entrepreneurs and art lovers who wanted to open an affordable space for local artists.
+This fun space also offers special events and a great on-site Indian restaurant called Besharam.

 The Museum of Craft and Design is a non-collective museum in the Dogpatch in San Francisco.
 This small, yet interesting museum features three to four exhibits at a time.